goncaloroque30/GRAPE-Docs/docs/Application.md

 | Route ID  | &#10003;  |                            |      |
 | Longitude | &#10003;  | -180 &#8804; x &#8804; 180 |      |
 | Latitude  | &#10003;  | -90 &#8804; x &#8804; 90   |      |

-On import error: does not add the simple point.

 #### Routes Vectors